 To what and to whom do we consider ourselves responsible?
 To our neighbor down the street?
 To a shared planet?
 How do we draw the lines of our obligations and binds — by kin, race, nation?
 What happens in those moments when we are called to respond differently, to others across the boundaries we had drawn and in ways more imaginative than our habitual modes?
-These questions of roots and routes, bonds and breaks, guide my research.
+These questions of roots and routes, bonds and breaks, guide my interdisciplinary research.

 My dissertation, “Re-describing an Ethics of Responsibility with Édouard Glissant,” argues that Glissant presents a vocabulary for ethics in a globalized present.
 Situated in dialogue with 20th-century Continental philosophy, it takes Emmanuel Levinas as a foil; whereas Levinas presents an impossible responsibility to a single Other, I read Glissant to provide concepts for a feasible responsibility to, and in solidarity with, others.
 To say this another way: in a context of coloniality, the ethical turn requires the decolonial turn — ethics requires politics.
 My work is thus situated between moral and political philosophy.

 In regard to figures and traditions, I read and comment on Édouard Glissant, William James, Simone Weil, Enrique Dussel, and John Dewey.
 In this way, I am in conversation with American (including Latin American), Caribbean, and Continental philosophy.

 More specifically, to maintain expertise, I try to write one essay per year in my area of specialization (ethics) and at least one essay per year in my areas of concentration and on figures of interest.
 A list of my publications, present and forthcoming, can be found here.